tundeLayan/lema-ai/README.md

 ## Limitations

--   Pagination on the backend was not implemented completely, but the frontend is handling it statically
 -   The live backend API might be slow because it is a free plan
 -   On the posts page, the user data is not coming so I am using a static data for the user name